MelissaPabst/SavvyDAPython/Week2/Class2.md

 >>>
 ```

 **Practice**: Build a DataFrame on your own, giving it at least 10 rows of data, and at least 3 columns.
-The hardest part about this will be not making syntax typos.
-If you're getting an error, that's probably what you want to check first.
+The hardest part about this will avoiding syntax typos.
+If you're getting an error, syntax is probably what you want to check first.

 Of course, we can specify the column order: